Chapter 1: Little Soldier

-Rebekah prayed her parents would be safe, running into the tallest crop.
-From there, she spied Sarah nearing the woods.
+Rebekah prayed for her parents, running into the tallest crop.
+From there, she spied Sarah entering the woods.

-Moments later, the young soldier appeared on a horse, pursuing Sarah.
+Several moments later, the young soldier pursued Sarah on a horse.

-Everything inside her screamed with the need to run after them.
+Rebekah grimaced.
+Everything inside her screamed to run after them.
 To rip her daughter out of his arms.
 To plunge her dagger into his gut.
-To end his life slowly, so he had the merest glimpse of the suffering he’d already inflicted.
+To end his life.
+Slowly, so he had the merest glimpse of the suffering he’d already inflicted.

 He’s just a lad.
-Not that his age will stay my blade.
+Not that his youth will stay my blade.

-There was no way she could overtake him while remaining unseen.
-The wagon had already left.
+There was no way she could reach them while remaining unseen.
 The boy soldier rode back into the woods with Sarah.

-Crouching, she waited, twisting a strand of her golden hair, counting her breaths until he was well out of sight.
-Then she ran back to the house.
+Crouching, she waited, twisting a strand of her golden hair, counting her breaths until they were well out of sight.
+Then she ran back to the house, hoping her parents were alive, but dreading the worst.
+The wagon was gone.
 Through the roaring flames, she discerned her parents’ bodies.
 She covered her ears, howling at the deafening blaze, railing against this evil, and praying in the spirit.

-The blaze grew hotter, forcing her to stumble back.
+The fire grew hotter, forcing her to stumble back.
 With one final wail, Rebekah wiped her tears and steeled herself.

 Sarah will be safe until they sell her.
 That weasel, Rosewud, won’t allow her to be defiled.
 He’d lose money.